Skip to content

 • What do I want him to remember about our family?

-Your letter does not need to be literary.
-It does not need to be long.
-It does not need to cover every topic.
+Give yourself permission to be imperfect.
+Your letter doesn't need to be literary.
+It doesn't need to be long.
+It doesn't need to cover every topic.
 It needs to be honest.
-That is all.
-A single paragraph written from the heart is worth more than ten pages of polished cliches.
+A single paragraph written from the heart is worth more than ten pages of polished clichés.

 "The best letter you can write is the one that is real.
 Not the one that is perfect."

-Our guide to writing letters to your children covers additional prompts and frameworks if you are writing to more than one child.
+Our guide to writing letters to your children covers additional prompts and frameworks if you're writing to more than one child.

-Your son does not need a perfect letter.
+Your son doesn't need a perfect letter.
 He needs your letter.
 The one only you can write, because only you have lived this particular love story with him.

-You do not need to finish it today.
-You do not need to write all fifty items from the list above.
+You don't need to finish it today.
+You don't need to write all fifty items from the list above.
 You just need to start.
 Open a document.
 Pick up a pen.
 Write the first sentence.
 The rest will follow — because love has a way of finding the words when you give it a place to land.

-A letter to my son is not just paper and ink.
-It is your voice reaching across time.
-It is a promise that your love does not end.
-It is the most meaningful gift you will ever give — not because it is valuable, but because it is irreplaceable.
+A letter to your son is not just paper and ink.
+It's your voice reaching across time.
+It's a promise that your love doesn't end.
+It's the most meaningful gift you'll ever give — not because it's valuable, but because it's irreplaceable.

 Start Writing Your Letter Now